kishor-kashid/mattermost/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-**Plugin implementation of the Mattermost AI Productivity Suite (PR #3 complete, PR #4 next)**
+**Native feature integration of the Mattermost AI Productivity Suite**

-Summaries are now live end-to-end (backend services, caching, slash command, RHS UI).
-Next we’ll focus on the remaining feature layers (action items, analytics, formatter).
+We have shifted from a plugin-based approach to **native feature integration** to better demonstrate brownfield development skills.
+This involves integrating AI features directly into the Mattermost core codebase (api4, app, store layers for backend; components, actions, reducers for frontend).

 ## Recent Changes
 - ✅ Created Memory Bank documentation structure